ShangdeHan/Robbie_Platform/README.md

 #### Game play:
 * "S" or "←": Move left.
 * "R" or "→": Move right.
-* "space": jump.
+* "Space": Jump.
-* "ctrl": crouch.
+* "Ctrl": Crouch.
-* "space" after "ctrl": jump higher.
+* "Space" after "Ctrl": Jump higher.

 #### Props:
-* Orb: door only opens after getting enough orbs.
+* Orb: Door only opens after getting enough orbs.

 #### Skills:
-* Keep press button "ctrl" and move right or left a little then jump will jump higher.
+* Keep press button "Ctrl" and move right or left a little then jump will jump higher.

 #### Easter Egg:
 * You will get a easter egg after completing all three levels.